cargoshipsh/cargoship/models/language-detection/README.md

 # language-detection

-API for detecting language of an input text
+API for detecting language of an input text.
+Get more details on [cargoship.sh](https://cargoship.sh).

 ## How to setup